ElMassimo/presenter_rails/README.md

 ### How it works

-When you provide a block, it defines a `"#{name}_presenter"` private method in your controller the same way you would do manually.
+When you provide a block, it defines a `"#{name}_presenter"` private method in your controller.

-After that, it creates helper methods for your views, each method calls its `"#{name}_presenter"` counterpart in the controller.
+After that, it creates a helper method for your views, which calls the `"#{name}_presenter"` counterpart in the controller.

 #### Memoization
 Each presenter method is memoized, so the method is called only once and your views get the same instance every time.
+The block is evaluated only if the method is called.

 #### Corolary
 Since the helper methods defined are only available for the view, you can define methods with the same name in your controller :smiley:.